 Before a Workout

-If you’ve noticed a pattern in which you feel good and ready for a workout before you hit the gym, but your energy drops fast, and you easily become exhausted, Bodybuilding.com says you can nip workout fatigue in the bud by preplanning.
+If you’ve fallen into a pattern of feeling good and ready for a workout before you hit the gym, only to have your energy drop fast with exhaustion setting in once you start, Bodybuilding.com says preplanning will nip workout fatigue in the bud.
 Since inadequate nutrition can be the cause of fatigue, their two-step solution is nutrition-based.
 The first piece of advice is to eat a light pre-workout meal comprised of protein and carbohydrates–and be sure to wash it down with at least 14 ounces of water to help with digestion and hydration.

 The second step is a little more involved and specialized based on how you train and what type of diet you’re on.
 It branches into two protocols, but they’re both built on getting extra amino acids into your system an hour or less before exercise along with more water.
 The preferred forms of these pre-workout aminos would be free-form essential amino acids or whey protein hydrolysate with at least 50 percent (or more!) dipeptides and tripeptides to ensure quick absorption.